 Hunt for the Green Lady at Château de Brissac, France

-No list of scary places to visit would be complete without a haunted castle.
+No list of creepy places to visit in Europe would be complete without a haunted castle.
 Château de Brissac, a short drive from Angers in France, has the benefit of being both stunningly beautiful and loaded with ghostly intrigue.

 You’ll find little mention of Charlotte de Brézé’s murder on the Château’s website.
 A shady story from the building’s long history, the daughter of Charles VII of France was killed by her jealous husband, Jacques de Brézé, in 1477.
 While her not-so-noble husband escaped with a fine of 200,000 gold crowns, Charlotte spends eternity roaming the halls of the castle, according to legend and reported guest encounters.
 The Green Lady or la Dame Verte is said to frequent the tower room of the chapel, when she’s not floating about the Château’s opulent rooms.